scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

    are expanded in-place.

  * New numeric classes, such as unsigned integers.
 There would no longer need to be a boxing overhead for such classes.
-So this is similar to value types in .NET and `newtype` in Haskell.
+This is similar to value types in .NET and `newtype` in Haskell.
 Many APIs currently use signed integers (to avoid overhead) but document that the values will be treated as unsigned.